bormaxi8080/starred/README.md

 ## Python

+- [shoyo/acoustic-keylogger](https://github.com/shoyo/acoustic-keylogger) - Pipeline of a keylogging attack using just an audio signal and unsupervised learning.
+- [achyuthjoism/tweeds](https://github.com/achyuthjoism/tweeds) - An advanced Twitter scraping & OSINT tool written in Python that doesn't use Twitter's API, allowing you to scrape a Tweets and more while evading most API limitations.
+- [hisxo/gitGraber](https://github.com/hisxo/gitGraber) - gitGraber: monitor GitHub to search and find sensitive data in real time for different online services such as: Google, Amazon, Paypal, Github, Mailgun, Facebook, Twitter, Heroku, Stripe...
+- [hisxo/ReconAIzer](https://github.com/hisxo/ReconAIzer) - A Burp Suite extension to add OpenAI to Burp to help you with your Bug Bounty recon!
 - [egbertbouman/youtube-comment-downloader](https://github.com/egbertbouman/youtube-comment-downloader) - Simple script for downloading Youtube comments without using the Youtube API
 - [jesparza/peepdf](https://github.com/jesparza/peepdf) - Powerful Python tool to analyze PDF documents
 - [DidierStevens/DidierStevensSuite](https://github.com/DidierStevens/DidierStevensSuite) - Please no pull requests for this repository.
 Thanks!